tomeichlersmith/denv/docs/src/contributing.md

 - `docs/src/manual.md` so the man page is regenerated with the new version number

-This is annoying to always have to remember to do, so there is a short shell script to do this for your.
+This is annoying to always have to remember to do, so there is a short shell script to do this for you.
 ```
 ./ci/set-version X.Y.Z
 ```